opsteady/opsteady/docs/adr/0018-vault-setup.md

 The information stored in Vault is highly sensitive and should be protected at all costs from unauthorized access.
 The above mentioned authentication mechanisms are the main barrier for access to the Vault but the endpoint for Vault, which is an HTTP API service, can also be shielded on the network level.

 We are going to expose the Vault endpoint on the Internet while we are building up the platform.
 Putting the endpoint on a private network complicates the CI/CD setup and overall management of the platform.
 We understand that this is a risk but we accept this risk for now.
-Once the Opsteady platform matures, and we move towards onboarding of customers, we will put Vault (and related security sensitive infrastructure like Azure Key Vault) on a private network with gated access controls (proxy) in place.
+Once the Opsteady platform matures, and we move towards onboarding of users, we will put Vault (and related security sensitive infrastructure like Azure Key Vault) on a private network with gated access controls (proxy) in place.
 The exact setup for this still needs to be determined.

 ### High-availability and Storage